tmpvar/repl.history/README.md

 run `.history` for checking history.

-run `.clearhistory` for clear history.
+run `.clearhistory` for clearing history.